United KingdomLearn even more about the United Kingdom at oecd.org

 People spend one-tenth to one-fifth of their time on unpaid work.
 The distribution of tasks within the family is still influenced by gender roles: men are more likely to spend more hours in paid work, while women spend longer on unpaid domestic work.
-Men in the United Kingdom, spend 150 minutes per day cooking, cleaning or caring, more than the OECD average of 131 minutes but still less than English women who spend 273 minutes per day on average on domestic work.
+Men in the United Kingdom, spend 141 minutes per day cooking, cleaning or caring, in line with the OECD average but still less than English women who spend 258 minutes per day on average on domestic work.

 Another important aspect of work-life balance is the amount of time a person spends at work.
 Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress.
-People in the United Kingdom work 1 625 hours a year, less than the OECD average of 1 776 hours.
-The share of employees working more than 50 hours per week is not very large across OECD countries.
+People in the United Kingdom work 1 654 hours a year, less than the OECD average of 1 765 hours.
+Another key measure, however, is how many people work very long hours.
+The share of employees working 50 hours or more per week is not very large across OECD countries.
 In the United Kingdom, some 12% of employees work very long hours, more than the OECD average of 9%.
 Overall, men spend more hours in paid work: in the United Kingdom 18% of men work very long hours, compared with 6% for women.

 The more people work, the less time they have to spend on other activities, such as time with others or leisure.
 The amount and quality of leisure time is important for people’s overall well-being, and can bring additional physical and mental health benefits.
-People in the United Kingdom devote 66% of their day, or 14.8 hours, to personal care (eating, sleeping, etc.) and leisure (socializing with friends and family, hobbies, games, computer and television use, etc.) – close to the OECD average of 14.9 hours.
+In the United Kingdom,full-time workers devote 62% of their day on average, or 14.8 hours, to personal care (eating, sleeping, etc.) and leisure (socialising with friends and family, hobbies, games, computer and television use, etc.) – close to the OECD average of 15 hours.
 Fewer hours in paid work for women do not necessarily result in greater leisure time.
 In the United Kingdom, both men and women devote approximately 15 hours per day to personal care and leisure.